ivm25/Answering-Business-questions-using-SQL/README.md

 ## Portfolio: Answering Busineess questions on Chinook database using SQL

-    1. *Aim of the project*
+    1. Aims of the project

-    ***
+    a.
 Explore the Chinook database using SQL and provide the store with some actionable insights on the outlined Business problems.

-    **Can we take an informed decision about the revenue indicators** **and communicate to the business teams and come up with away effective strategies?**
+    b.
+Can we take an informed decision about the rekey venue generating sources.
+    c.
+Communicate to the business teams using charts and usable table results to come up with effective business strategies.

     The ERD of the Chinook database can be referenced here:
 ![ERD_chinook](https://user-images.githubusercontent.com/44321100/171297555-cb119a2a-a0d6-4e8b-85bb-34f7943ff84a.png)